medigovichmelanie/todo-react/README.md

 5. On the store we handle the action adding a new case into the SWITCH.
 6. Inside the case we call another method of the same store that will take care of adding the new todo item into the store.
 7. Right after adding the new todo item we emit the 'change' event.
-8. On all the dependent components that are listening to the store emmit, we add some logic on the emmit handler to react to that particualr emmit and update their respectives state objects if needed.
+8. On all the dependent components that are listening to the store emmit, we add some logic on the emmit handler to react to that particular emmit and update their respectives state objects if needed.